Da Vinci - Documentation Templates and Rules

 The guides overlap in the following ways:

-• CRD can indicate whether prior authorization is or is not required and whether there are or are not ‘special documentation requirements’ related to the planned service.
+• CRD can indicate whether prior authorization is required and whether there are 'special documentation requirements' related to the planned service.
 The CDS Hook system actions can indicate that additional clinical and/or administrative information needs to be captured, allowing the EHR to prompt the appropriate user(s) to launch the DTR process to guide the user(s) in capturing the relevant information.

 • The need for DTR is indicated in an extension created by a CRD system action.
 DTR allows the capture of information needed to support prior authorization requests and that can be included as part of such requests in PAS.

-All three implementation guides should be used together to perform business functions related to prior authorization.
-However, the first two IGs also offer functionality that's unrelated to prior authorization.
+All four implementation guides should be used together to perform business functions related to prior authorization.
+CMS Interoperability and Prior Authorization Final Rule CMS-0057-F recommends (and CMS may in the future require) that payers implement the functionality defined in the CRD, DTR, and PAS guides within their APIs.
+However, all IGs other than PAS also offer functionality that is unrelated to prior authorization.
 The guides can function independently in several ways:

 • CRD can provide information unrelated to prior authorization and 'special documentation'.
 For example, providing an estimate of patient cost, suggesting appropriate use criteria, identifying duplicate therapies, etc.